MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3d9/d3dxgetshaderconstanttable.md

 ---
 # <a name="d3dxgetshaderconstanttable-function"></a>Função D3DXGetShaderConstantTable

-Obtém a tabela constante do sombreador inserida dentro de um sombreador.
+Obtém a tabela de sombreador-constante inserida dentro de um sombreador.

 ## <a name="syntax"></a>Sintaxe